yasinarafat4/kmss-associates-and-co/README.md

-# KMSS & Associates: Comprehensive Legal & Professional Services
+# KMSS Associates & Co.: Comprehensive Legal & Professional Services

-**KMSS & Associates** is a distinguished consultancy firm located in Dhaka, Bangladesh, dedicated to providing a broad spectrum of legal and professional services.
+**KMSS Associates & Co.** is a distinguished consultancy firm located in Dhaka, Bangladesh, dedicated to providing a broad spectrum of legal and professional services.
 We specialize in navigating and advising on matters related to various Bangladeshi Acts, including but not limited to:

 - **Companies Act**
 - **Trade Organization Act**